chelyabinsk/footexp/README.md

 __NOTE: writeMM puts the dimensions of the matrix on the second line.
 This line confuses MATLAB so make sure to remove it!__

+TODO:
-TODO: Evaluate performance of the model
+* Evaluate performance of the model
+* Improve workflow. i.e. make an interface where you enter current odds and time and the most likely outcome is returned